NPTindia/Kanshi/README.md

 ![v5](https://user-images.githubusercontent.com/58679469/150686405-8ccc22ac-616a-49d8-95d4-24df45d4ec12.png)

 Kanshi Assistant is required to perform  deep learning model based inference on one side and continue to have a meaningful conversation with Human being.
+IB< Watson Assistant provides infrastructure for design and development of Kanshi Assistant.
+Moreover, experts in network security can handle the above mentioned design and development of Kanshi Assistant.
+In fact, during development, No limitations, no complications, no code required to build Kanshi Assistant.

+Create and launch a highly-intelligent, AI-powered virtual agent in an hour without writing a single line of code.
+Connect to existing content sources and applications to get stuff done for your customers.

 ![v6](https://user-images.githubusercontent.com/58679469/150686417-834d2fac-1fba-40b6-b9d9-de18adc26eec.png)